dtsn/jungleskipper/_members/harrison-hightower-iii.md

 ---
 We know quite a lot about Harrison Hightower III, he was one of the first characters and is portrayed as a corrupt member of S.E.A. who reached an untimely end.

 Born in 1835 in New York Harrison Hightower is the owner of Hotel Hightower, which was inherited from his father.
 He was an avid collector of antiquities which he often gathered in questionable ways.
-This eventually lead to his downfall as he mysteriously disappeared on December 31st, 1899 after acquiring the Shiriki Utundu idol.
+This eventually leads to his downfall as he mysteriously disappeared on December 31st, 1899 after acquiring the Shiriki Utundu idol.

 The rest of this article is from the press release for Tokyo DisneySea's Tower of Terror.

 In 1899, Hightower embarked on the most hazardous expedition of his life, heading up the Congo River and into the dangerous parts of uncharted Africa.
 Though his intention was to collect the art and craftwork of the region, Hightower soon found himself the object of attacks by hostile local tribes, and many members of his team lost their lives.

 Then one day, Hightower’s severely reduced party was chased into the area of the dreaded Mtundu tribe.
-Though greatly feared by neighboring tribes, the Mtundu welcomed Harrison Hightower’s ill-fated expedition quite cordially, and actually invited the adventurers to eat with them.
+Though greatly feared by neighbouring tribes, the Mtundu welcomed Harrison Hightower’s ill-fated expedition quite cordially and actually invited the adventurers to eat with them.

 During the meal, Hightower learned of the existence of the tribe’s protective idol.
 The statue was called “**_Shiriki Utundu_**” and Harrison Hightower wanted it for his own.
-He tried to persuade the village headman to sell him the idol, but was refused, which only served to increase his desire.
+He tried to persuade the village headman to sell him the idol but was refused, which only served to increase his desire.
 He then told his men to prepare for battle, and grabbing Shiriki Utundu from its altar, stole the idol and escaped the village.

 The expedition was nervous and afraid that the many warriors of the Mtundu tribe would pursue and attack them, but strangely they only stood by and watched expressionlessly as Hightower took their idol.
 Some thought they may even have been slightly smiling…